D-Jeffrey/Embroidery-File-Organize/help.md

 - `The Embroidery files directory c:\users\username\onedrive\Embroirdery  is within OneDrive ---- Warning` There is a bug in the preview function for the Explorer Add-in which previews it from properly render preview images when it is used within OneDrive.

+ - `WARNING: Error Pushing the folder:`  ... `<error-message>Folder can not be found</error-message>` ...<br />
+`WARNING: Problem creating folders \Angels\Angels\Angels ` - Currently the script cannot deal with nested folders with the same name.

+- `WARNING: File Not found for upload : D:\Users\kjeff\MyEmbroidery\Angels\Angels\ang5a.DST` - Currently the script cannot deal with nested folders with the same name.
 # Clean Up button
 Use this function CAREFULLY.
 It removes files and reorganizes the folders.
 The `Clean Up` button does a few steps to clean up your collection (it will confirm each step before taking any action):